stfc/PSyclone/lib/extract/netcdf/lfric/README.md

 ```
 It is the responsibility of the user to make sure that the module
-files used when compiling the LFRic extraction library is identical
+files used when compiling the LFRic extraction library are identical
 to the ones used when running an LFRic application.

 ### Note